open-formulieren/open-forms/docs/configuration/general/styling.rst

 Themes can be configured via **Admin** > **Configuratie** > **Thema's**.
 The customizable aspects are:

+Organization name
+    The organization name is used in link labels and document titles for accessibility reasons.
+You can also configure this globally (see above).
+When this is configured on both the theme and global level, the theme gets priority.

+Main website link
+    The main website link is used so the end-user can return to your main website, e.g.
+    ``https://www.gemeente.nl``.
+Clicking the logo (or link) in the header will return the end-user to this URL.
+You can also configure this globally (see above).
+When this is configured on both the theme and global level, the theme gets priority.

+Favicon
+    You can upload your own favicon, typically displayed on the browser tab.
+You can also configure this globally (see above).
+When this is configured on both the theme and global level, the theme gets priority.

 Logo
     You can upload a logo to be used in the header here.
 If no logo is uploaded, a plain